 A monitoring point attempts to connect to APM on port 80, then on port 8080.
 Whether you are connecting directly or through a proxy, you must allow outbound TCP connections to your assigned server on one or both of these ports.
 To determine the URL of your assigned APM server, Log in to APM.
 The server URL is in the browser address bar.

 A monitoring point first tries to connect to your assigned APM server on port 80, then on port 8080.
 If it cannot (for example, when your security policy disallows HTTPS) the monitoring point attempts to connect to APM via an SSL relay server.
 In this case, you must allow outbound TCP connections on port 443 to this server.
+Note that when the monitoring point is connected in this way you will see “connected via relay” in the “Public IP” column of the Manage Monitoring Points page (access via > Manage Monitoring Points).

 You must allow outbound TCP connections on port 80 to this server so that your monitoring point can download new software versions.